yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/productivitytools/connecttosubdomain.md

 ---
-title: Knowledge base settings sidebar_label : Knowledge base
+title: Knowledge base subdomain and branding settings sidebar_label : Knowledgebase(domain & brand)
 ---

 After creating a [knowledgebase](https://docs.yellow.ai/docs/platform_concepts/inbox/knowledge-base/kboverview), you can customize its look and feel on the Knowledgebase(KB) settings page.
 Manage your site's name, URL, favicon, banners and connect your KB with third party integrations.